UberStudent

-UberStudent is a free and open-source computer operating system and collection of programs aimed especially toward higher education and secondary students and their teachers and schools.
-The lead developer of the Linux distribution placed the project on hold in May 2019 due to his son being amid a protracted battle with Acute lymphoblastic leukemia.
+UberStudent was a free and open-source computer operating system and collection of programs aimed toward higher education and secondary students and their teachers and schools.
+By the time of its 4.1 release, it ranked as the fifth-most popular Linux distribution in the world, according to DistroWatch, and had been adopted by a variety of education centers around the world.

+The developer of the platform, U.S. educator and technologist Stephen Ewen, announced on November 24, 2023, that he had no further plans to develop the platform.
+While thanking past users he stated, "We hope the project continues to be a great example of a very well developed Linux distro for education!"
+Ewen made this announcement amid a long family health crisis.

-Dubbing itself "Linux for Learners", UberStudent describes itself as "a cohesive academic success curriculum integrated into an installable, easy-to-use, and full-featured learning platform" aimed at increasing overall student learning and academic computer literacy, and lifelong computer fluency.
-Its additional aim is to increase the adoption of free and open-source computing platforms, like itself, within higher education and secondary schools.
-It is designed around a "core academic skills approach to student success," which it describes as "the research and writing, reading, studying, and self-management skills that are essential to all students regardless of their academic major."
+Dubbing itself "Linux for Learners", UberStudent described itself as "a cohesive academic success curriculum integrated into an installable, easy-to-use, and full-featured learning platform" aimed at increasing overall student learning, academic computer literacy, and lifelong computer fluency.
+Its additional aim was to increase the adoption of free and open-source computing platforms, like itself, within higher education and secondary schools.
+The platform was designed around what Ewen called a "core academic skills approach to student success" which he explained as "the research and writing, reading, studying, and self-management skills that are essential to all students regardless of their academic major."

-UberStudent's current release is 4.3, dubbed Heraclitus.
-The distribution uses its own dedicated software repository.
-It can be run from a live CD, USB flash drive, or installed onto a computer's hard drive from either of those mediums.
+UberStudent's last release was 4.3, dubbed Heraclitus.
+The distribution used its own dedicated software repository.
+It could be run from a live CD, USB flash drive, or installed onto a computer's hard drive from either of those mediums.

 Support for the last published version, UberStudent 4.3, based on Ubuntu 14.04, ended in May 2019.
-As of May 26, 2019, the distribution's website went offline, while the domains are still owned by Uberstudent's lead developer, Stephen Ewen.
-Prior that date and afterward, per official statements made by Ewen on Uberstudent's official webpage, and added to in its lone public internet outlet afterward, Facebook.
-According to him, the project has been placed on hold, not discontinued or abandoned, because his son has been in a protracted battle with Acute lymphoblastic leukemia, which he detailed.
+According to Ewen, the project at the time had been placed on hold, not discontinued or abandoned, because of a serious family health crisis.
+He ultimately decided to stop development of UberStudent.